-If you get sudden urges to go to the toilet which are difficult to ignore, you could be suffering from an overactive bladder.
+If you get sudden urges to go to the toilet to pass urine which are difficult to ignore, you could be suffering from an overactive bladder.

 This is sometimes called an unstable or irritable bladder or detrusor overactivity.
 It means that your bladder wants to squeeze out urine, even if it not full.
 The most common symptoms are listed below:

-- A sudden urge to go to the toilet - Urgency
+- A sudden urge to go to the toilet to pass urine - Urgency

-- Not getting to the toilet in time and having an accident - Urge incontinence
+- Not getting to the toilet in time to pass urine - Urge incontinence

-- Needing to go to the toilet very often (more than 7 times a day) - Frequency
+- Needing to go to the toilet to pass urine very often (more than 7 times a day) - Frequency

-- Getting up to go to the toilet during the night - Nocturia
+- Getting up to go to the toilet to pass urine during the night - Nocturia

 - Wetting the bed - Nocturnal enuresis